Younesschaffek/Younesschaffek/README.md

 You can click the Preview link to take a look at your changes.
 --->
-she conecentrate of her study and she know what she make every moment and i had her the best school choises i remember all
+she conecentrate of her study and she know what she make every moment and i had her the best school choises i remember all i feel all the people in the social network and already my sister